TheDutchMC/floofbot/README.md

 # CatExplorer-Bot
-Serve cat pictures to your Discord server, now rewritten in Rust!
+Serve cat pictures to your Discord server.s

-Get it prebuild on [Docker Hub](https://hub.docker.com/r/thedutchmc/catexplorer)

 Environmental variables:
 `BOT_TOKEN`: The Discord token to use for the bot